rust-lang/book/second-edition/src/ch18-01-all-the-places-for-patterns.md

 parameters</span>

 The `x` part is a pattern!
 Like we did with `let`, we could match a tuple in a function’s arguments to the pattern.
-Listing 18-7 splits apart the values in a tuple as we pass it to a function:
+[Listing 18-7][Listing-18-7] splits apart the values in a tuple as we pass it to a function:

 <span class="filename">Filename: src/main.rs</span>